 Unfortunately, she knew that the returning Kaede was in no position to help.
-This was a deathmatch between two accomplished swordsmen, and any amateurish interference was as dangerous to one as the other.
+This was a deathmatch between two accomplished swordsmen.
+Any amateurish interference was as dangerous to one as the other.

-The Holy Father had graced her with one opportunity, and she seized it without hesitation for an all-out attack.
+The Holy Father had graced her with an opportunity.
+She seized it without hesitation for an all-out attack.

-Spinning her twin-bladed Manteuffel sword around, Ariadne parried the closer kukri upwards while bringing her sword up and overhead into a full-aggression stance to pull his attention.
-With a tap of the trigger that toggled her sword's two forms, she launched the shorter rear-blade at a downward angle.
-Her opponent had already lost his outer barriers and protective cloak to her flame assaults, allowing the cable-anchored steel edge to pierce his right boot and dig into the roof.
+Spinning her twin-bladed Manteuffel sword around, Ariadne parried the larger kukri upwards while bringing her sword up and overhead into a full-aggression stance.
+It caught his full attention, while she tapped the trigger that toggled her sword's two forms.
+This launched the shorter rear-blade at a downward angle.
+Her opponent had already lost his outer barriers and protective cloak to her flame assaults.
+It allowed the cable-anchored steel edge to pierce his right ankle and boot.

-The other kukri swung forward, cutting through both Ariadne's magical and physical cuirass before striking her ribs.
-But it hardly affected the outcome as the lady knight brought her bastard-sized sword down with a mighty two-handed swing.
-Pinned down by his foot, the last assassin was cleaved from shoulder to waist before bursting into ashes.
+The assassin swung his other kukri forward.
+Its blade cut through Ariadne's magical armor and into the armpit gap in her steel cuirass.
+Yet this hardly affected the outcome as the lady knight brought her main blade down with a mighty two-handed swing.
+Slowed down by his injured foot, the last assassin was cut from shoulder to waist before bursting into ashes.

-Panting hard with exertion and pain, Ariadne propped herself up using the sword while her left hand unbuckled the breastplate to clutch the wound underneath.
+As she panted with exertion and pain, Ariadne propped herself up with her swordstaff while her left hand unbuckled the breastplate to clutch the wound underneath.
 Then, as if on cue, the wooden door into the keep burst open, spilling forth three men with weapons drawn.

-Ariadne swept her eyes across all three before she chuckled -- which soon turned into a bloody, hacking cough, prompting Parzifal to rush over.
+Ariadne swept her eyes across all three before she chuckled, which soon turned into a bloody, hacking cough.
+It immediately prompted Perceval to rush over.

-"Parzifal... you should go take a look at Kaede first," she waved him towards the smaller girl, whose body now slumped unconsciously atop the white pudding familiar.
+"Perceval... you should go take a look at Kaede first," she waved him towards the smaller girl, whose body now slumped unconscious atop the white pudding familiar.
 "I bet her wounds are healing the wrong way after she left an arrow in for that long."

 "I agree," Pascal nodded.
-"The three assassins that led the attack on me also fought with two kukris each; their style emphasized striking speed."
+"The three assassins that led the attack on me also fought with two kukris each, one longer than the other.
+Their style emphasized striking speed."

-Reynald's brows rose.
-He then turned towards Pascal with contemptuous eyes:
+Reynaud's brows rose.
+He then turned towards Pascal with a contemptuous gaze:

 "Great.
 You've got Imperial Mantis Blades on your ass now."
 Then, as both of them looked at him with agape expressions: "What?
 Did you forget my mama was one?
 Where do you think my martial skills come from?
-Papa, the retired Artillery General?
+Papa, the merchant captain?
 Ha!
-He'd rather hold onto her coat while she bloodied thugs with twin hairpins."
+He'd rather hold onto her coat while she bloodied thugs with hairpins."

 "Be proud, ladies and lords!
 Few could boast of surviving an assassination attempt by an entire Mantis Blade hit squad!"